johschmitz/tracking_tag/README.md

   on the HC-11 soldered to TXD and RXD)
 - SDCC >= 3.8
 - stm8flash
+- GNU Radio + gr-osmosdr (for receiving and debugging)

 ## Related links and additional information